 2) National Newspaper – which must be published at least once a week and is marketed throughout the UK or throughout the devolved nation in which the job is located or

 3) Professional Journal – which is published for a particular field and is available nationally either through retail outlets or subscriptions.
 The journal must be published at least once a month and be relevant to the nature of the job. or

-4) Internet – there are no restrictions on the specific website but it must be an online version of a national newspaper, online version of a professional journal or the website of a prominent or professional recruitment organisation. or
+4) Internet – there are no restrictions on the specific website but it must be an online version of a national newspaper, an online version of a professional journal or the website of a prominent or professional recruitment organization. or